Evernote’s Anemic Native Export Options

 Evernote’s native export options—HTML and XML—do not preserve your overall structure.
 Its third option, .ENEX, is recognized by only a handful of apps, e.g. Mac’s DevonThink and OneNote’s Windows-only import app.

-This post resolves three concerns:
+This post resolves three issues:

 - exporting your Evernote database to PDF files, while retaining your tags, notes and overall structure → ExportNote (Mac/Windows)